2004 World Rally Championship

 The 2004 World Rally Championship was the 32nd season of the FIA World Rally Championship.
 The season consisted of 16 rallies.
 The drivers' world championship was won by Sébastien Loeb in a Citroën Xsara WRC, ahead of Petter Solberg and Markko Märtin.
 The manufacturers' title was won by Citroën, ahead of Ford and Subaru.

 The video game WRC 4: The Official Game of the FIA World Rally Championship was based on this season.

 Calendar

-The 2004 championship was contested over sixteen rounds in Europe, North America, Asia, South America and Oceania.
+The 2004 championship was contested over Sixteen rounds in Europe, Asia, North America, South America and Oceania.